infinum/frontend-handbook/Testing.md

 Unit tests are okay, but not sufficient to be sure that the software is working properly so you also need to test it with different types of testing.

-Remember, 'Test it before you waste it', and we mean code.
+Remember, _Test it before you waste it_, and we mean code.

 ### Team Player